lauraset/BuildingHeightModel/README.md

 <h2 align="center">A deep learning method for building height estimation using high-resolution multi-view imagery over urban areas: A case study of 42 Chinese cities.</h2>

 We introduce high-resolution ZY-3 multi-view images to estimate building height at a spatial resolution of 2.5 m.
 We propose a multi-spectral, multi-view, and multi-task deep network (called M3Net) for building height estimation, where ZY-3 multi-spectral and multi-view images are fused in a multi-task learning framework.
-By preprocessing the data from [Amap](https://amap.com), we obtained 4723 samples from the 42 cities (Table 1), and randomly selected 70%, 10%, and 20% of them for training, validation, and testing, respectively.
+By preprocessing the data from [Amap](https://amap.com) (details can be seen in the Section 2 of the paper), we obtained 4723 samples from the 42 cities (Table 1), and randomly selected 70%, 10%, and 20% of them for training, validation, and testing, respectively.
 Paper link ([website](https://www.sciencedirect.com/science/article/pii/S0034425721003102))

 <h5 align="right">by Yinxia Cao, Xin Huang </h5>